Frequently Asked Questions

 - A 300 pL feature in duplicate on each of 16 pads on 50 slides

-2. Developing manufacturing monitoring tools, including in-line process controls to monitor and combat system drift and minimise instrument down-time.
+- Monitoring tools, including in-line controls to monitor and combat environmental changes.

-3. Expanding the range of supported application, including: microplate printing, a range of glycerol-free buffers for covalent immobilisation, low temperature printing, reverse phase protein arrays and CMOS chip printing.
+- An expanded range of supported application, including microplate printing, development of glycerol-free buffers, ultra-low temperature printing and CMOS chip printing.

 Q11: Do I have to use Arrayjet printing buffers?

-A: No. Arrayjet has developed a range of printing buffers which are compatible with the technology and produce high quality, consistent arrays with excellent spot morphology.
-Arrayjet customers are not limited to these buffers and the in-house development team can guide customers with assay-specific requirements, either suggesting suitable formulations or developing a specific buffer via the assay development service.
+A: No. Arrayjet has developed a range of printing buffers which produce high quality, consistent arrays with excellent spot morphology.
+Arrayjet customers are not limited to these buffers and the in-house development team can guide customers with assay-specific requirements, either suggesting suitable formulations or developing a unique buffer.

 A: Yes.
-Many biological samples are stored or supplied in solutions containing glycerol and the Arrayjet systems handle them effortlessly.
+Many biological samples are stored or supplied in solutions containing glycerol or gelatine, and owing to the non-contact print head, Arrayjet systems handle samples between 4 - 20 cP viscosity.

 Q13: Do I have to add glycerol to my samples?